0.1807° S, 78.4678° W

 Those two things definitely increased our interest in visiting the city in the beginning, but Quito is much more than just high altitude and sunny days.
 The city has a ton of culture, history, outdoor adventures, and interesting things to explore.

-Fun Fact: Quito and Kraków, Poland, were the first World Cultural Heritage Sites declared by UNESCO, in 1978.
+INSIDER TIP: Quito and Kraków, Poland, were the first World Cultural Heritage Sites declared by UNESCO, in 1978.

 People have been living in the area that is now known as Quito since 8000 B.C.
 One of the best archeological sites showcasing early human settlement was found in the neighborhood of Cotocollao (just northwest of the city).
 Near the ancient city's rectangular houses, archeologists have found burials with pottery and stone offerings - evidence that the Cotocollao people extracted and exported obsidian to the nearby coastal regions.
 Eventually (like many areas in that part of South America), the Incans took over in the 15th century and ruled until the Spanish invaded in the 1530s, eventually conquering the town in 1534 after the execution of the Incan leader, Rumiñahui.
 On March 28th, 1541 Quito was officially declared a city under the rule of Spain.